Authentication API Documentation

 All requests to our API should be done from your application backend.

-Same text
+Same text (RECOMMENDED)

 Uses identical enrollment and verification texts: In this case, user authentication via typing biometrics, only works with a text identical to the enrollment text.